All documents on this site are in PDF format. You must have Adobe Acrobat reader to view them.

 In late August.
 Pin 3 soaked 5”pads to the outside of the outermost honey comb, open end down, and put it in the hive.
 Leave the pads in the hive until April.
 Refill or put 2 new pads into the hive in early April.
 Throw out the pads in late May.

-THIS ORGANIC TREATMENT METHOD WILL TREAT NUKS, SINGLES, OR DOUBLE COLONIES
+THIS METHOD OF TREATING VARROA MITES ORGANICALLY WILL TREAT NUKS, SINGLES, OR DOUBLE COLONIES

 CREDIBLE USE HISTORIES